-Ant Habitat – Where Do Ants Live in and Around Your Home?
+Ant Habitat – Where Do Ants Live in Your House and in the World

 How do ants get into your home?

 There are many ways an ant can enter a home, but the most alarming fact about find an ant in the house is that there is never just one.
 Ants live, work, and travel in large numbers.

 Like other household pests, ants may enter your home using gaps around doors, holes in window screens, cracks in a building’s foundation, and openings around plumbing or electrical outlets.

 Ants can also hitchhike into your home when you bring something inside from outdoors.
 Things like a potted plant, fresh cut flowers, produce from the garden, boxes from the garage, or new items you’ve recently purchased all offer opportunities for uninvited insects to get inside your home.

 Where do ants live?